theapphiker/Hike-reviews-summarizer/README.md

 <b>Requirements</b>

-The user must have a valid Google Gemini API key saved in a text file called "api_key.txt" in the same directory as the app.
-Please obtain an API key <a href='https://aistudio.google.com/app/apikey>here</a>.
+The user must have a valid Google Gemini API key saved in a .env file with the variable name "GOOGLE_API_KEY".
+Please obtain an API key <a href='https://aistudio.google.com/app/apikey'>here</a>.

 <b>Getting Started</b>